fractastical/ar/notes/global variables.md

 is faster than Arc 3.1.

-In any case, this demonstrates that the thunk technique is *very comparable* in speed to raw global variables: which is great news since it means Nu gets all the nice shiny goodies *and* speed along with it.
+In any case, this demonstrates that the thunk technique is *very comparable* in speed to raw global variables; which is great news since it means Nu gets all the nice shiny goodies *and* speed along with it.

 If you'd like to see all the timing tests, [go here](../timing).
 I frequently